fontclos/stat-mech-python-course/README.md

 + Tutorials
   + [Data Flair Python Tutorials](https://data-flair.training/blogs/python-tutorials-home/)

 ## Contact
-You can reach me at `francesc.font@unimi.it` if you need any help, or pass by my office DC/T/6 (right behind Aula Caldirola).
-Since I am not always in my office, it is better if you make an appointment beforehand.
+You can reach me at `francesc.font@unimi.it` if you need any help.
+Given the current COVID situation, it is unlikely that you will find me in my office, but you can send me an email to book a skype/zoom meeting if you want to discuss some of the exercises.